Presenting… LOTUS, my newest figurative artwork.

-For both of us, LOTUS tells the story of transformation – turning life’s hard times and challenges into a thing of beauty, and the overcoming of obstacles that can sometimes detour or distract us from true happiness.
+For both of us, LOTUS tells the story of transformation – turning life’s hard times and challenges into a thing of beauty and overcoming obstacles that can sometimes detour or distract us from true happiness.

 LOTUS, graphite on 300# watercolor paper, 22″ x 30″, 2014 © A.D.
 Cook

 Naturally, for all of us, that’s different – we all walk our own journey.
-My art is always in a state of rebirth and it is definitely where I find true happiness.
-I know that because when I’m at the easel time means nothing.
-I get lost in my work for hours on end, especially when I’m painting something I enjoy.
-And I enjoyed creating this piece, and for a lot of reasons.
+My art is always in a state of rebirth, and it is definitely where I find true happiness.
+I know that because time means nothing when I’m at the easel.
+I get lost in my work for hours, especially when painting something I enjoy.
+And I enjoyed creating this piece for a lot of reasons.